-Whether you’re shopping for something specific for your home or simply looking for some decorating inspiration, check out these latest finds from Hong Kong’s furniture stores.
+Whether you’re shopping for something specific for your home or simply looking for some decorating inspiration, check out these new home décor and furniture finds from Hong Kong’s furniture stores.

 Spring is in the Air!

 Celebrate the freshness of Spring with Altfield Gallery’s fabulous Tulipieres.
 Invented at the height of “tulip mania” in 17th-century Holland, these ornate ceramic vases are composed of stacked layers that hold water, with spouts into which fresh flowers (traditionally tulips) can be fitted to create a dramatic display.
 Also available in white, Tulipieres work throughout the seasons – summer blossoms, palm leaves or ferns, golden autumn leaves, holly and berries for Christmas – the only limit is your imagination!